 The Council is also required to commission an annual independent safety inspection at which the equipment is inspected to ensures it is safe and meets industry standards.
 This inspection is usually scheduled in early Spring to ensure any issues arising can be actioned before the period of peak usage.
 Additionally, the Council employs a local resident who carries out weekly informal inspections of all play areas and reports damages or defects to the Council office for immediate action.
 Given the very high use at Melville, the Council employs a resident to litter pick that play area and field twice weekly, which also helps to ensure the playing field remains free of items which could potentially cause a safety hazard.

-Youth Club: Prior to 2017 GCC were responsible for the provision of a Youth Club service, but due to budgetary constraints GCC’s Youth Club closed in 2014.
-Since January 2017 the Council has been funding a Youth Club, with weekly sessions taking place at Bourton Vale Cricket Club on a Monday evening.
+Youth Club: Prior to 2017 GCC was responsible for the provision of a Youth Club service, but due to budgetary constraints GCC’s Youth Club closed in 2014.
+Since January 2017 the Council has been funding a Youth Club, with weekly sessions taking place at The Baden Powell Hall on a Friday evening.
 Our Youth Club page provides information on the age range provided for and the type of activities which take place, which also occasionally include trips out.
-The sessions are supervised by members of CMAS’s youth team, and have been funded with the assistance of grant monies provided by Glos.
+The sessions are supervised by Inspire to Aspire, and have been funded with the assistance of grant monies provided by Glos.
 Police & Crime Commissioner’s Fund.

 Youth - General: The Council acknowledges there is a need to provide for young people over and above the provision of play equipment or a Youth Club, and this is an ongoing topic for consideration by the Committee.
 As part of trying to meet the needs of all young people, the Council has at times funded Outreach sessions, with grant assistance from Moore Friends.
 These sessions were aimed at reaching out and engaging with young people who are not, traditionally, joiners of organised clubs or activities.
 The sessions have had varying success and their provision is constantly under review.